Michaelvasandani/cse15l-lab-reports/laberport3.md

 government/Media/Crains_New_York_Business.txt
 ```

 * In this example the `-o` operator acts as the Operator OR, allowing users to specify multiple search criteria, in this case I'm combining it with the `find` and `-iname` options to find all files with Business.txt or barnes.txt in their name.
+This is useful is you want to filter with multiple arguments.

 # Sources:
 * <https://snapshooter.com/learn/linux/find>